zgtm/opengl-tutorial/book/main.md

 – zgtm @ January 2025

 ## Jump Straight In

+Start by [installing Rust](setup.md) or click on one of the following images to jump directly to the corresponding chapter:

 [<img style="width: 40%; margin: 0.5em 3%;" alt="Our first window"                         src="first_window_transparent.png"      >](chapter_1.md)
 [<img style="width: 40%; margin: 0.5em 3%;" alt="Our first window with background"         src="background.png"                    >](chapter_2.md)